Tax Sale Auction of Tax Liens by Sealed Bid

 Timely bids must include the following information to be

-include all the preceding information will be judged not responsive and
+that do not include all the preceding information will be judged not

-the bundle of properties are identical, the winning bid shall be
+bids for the bundle of properties are identical, the winning bid shall

 The method of payment is by bank/cashiers check, bank